 Egg Nog in front of the fireplace is a holiday ritual at Beekman 1802 Farm.
 But nog is like a perfect winter storm of both calories and fat.
 One 8 ounce serving can have more than 400 calories and 20 grams of fat.
-Our trick?
-Use half egg nog, and half skim milk in to one of the cordless battery-powered blenders.
+Our trick? put half egg nog, and half skim milk in to one of the cordless battery-powered blenders.
 (Even diluting your egg nog with whole milk will save a hundred calories or so.)
 Add a little extra cinnamon, and you’ll barely notice the difference.
 (Add enough rum, and you won’t notice anything.)

 2. Thin cookies = thin you.